wedemmoez/aws-zip-upload/README.md

 # IR File Upload Tool

-This tool will zip and upload all files within the cwd to a speficied S3 bucket.
+This tool will zip and upload all files within the cwd to a specified S3 bucket.
 The tool will ignore the executable and the zip file it creates when adding all of the files to the archive.

 ## Usage
 Run the compiled executable.